Athaliah: Biblical narrative

-Upon hearing the news of Ahaziah's death, Athaliah seized the throne of Judah and ordered the execution of all possible claimants to the throne, including the remnant of her Omri dynasty.
-However, Jehosheba, Ahaziah's sister, managed to rescue from the purge Jehoash, a grandson of Athaliah and Jehoram of Judah, who was only one year old.
-Jehoash was raised in secret by Jehosheba's husband, a priest named Jehoiada.
+Upon hearing of Ahaziah’s death, Athaliah seized the throne of Judah and killed all possible claimants to the throne, which included Ahaziah's sons and his relatives and, possibly, Jehoram's children from his other wife.
+Some believe that the killings were to prevent David's descendants from outliving Athaliah's kin, most of whom were already killed by Jehu.
+Others believe they were divine judgment against Jehoshaphat's decision to marry his son to Athaliah.

+However, Jehosheba, Ahaziah's sister, managed to rescue an infant from the purge: Jehoash of Judah, the son of Ahaziah and his wife Zibiah.
+Jehoash was raised in secret by Jehosheba's husband, the priest Jehoiada.

-As "usurper queen", Athaliah used her power to establish the worship of Baal in Judah.
-Six years later, Athaliah was surprised when Jehoiada revealed that Jehoash lived and proclaimed him king of Judah.
-She rushed to stop the rebellion, but was captured and executed.
+As "usurper queen", Athaliah used her power to establish the Baalist cult in Judah.
+Six years later, Athaliah was astonished when Jehoiada crowned Jehoash king in Solomon's Temple.
+She rushed to stop the rebellion but, under Jehoiada’s orders, was killed by the captains outside the Temple since her blood “would defile it”.

 Dating of reigns

-William F. Albright has dated her reign to 842–837 BCE, while Edwin R. Thiele in the third edition of his magnum opus dates her reign from 842/841 to 836/835 BCE.
+William F. Albright has dated her reign to 842–837 BC, while Edwin R. Thiele in the third edition of his magnum opus dates her reign from 842/841 to 836/835 BC.
 However, a starting date of 842/841 for Athaliah is one year before the date of 841/840 that Thiele gave for the death of her son, Ahaziah, a conflict which Thiele never resolved.

 In literature

+Athaliah is discussed in Giovanni Boccaccio's De Mulieribus Claris ("On Famous Women"), as well as The Book of the City of Ladies, by Christine de Pizan.

 In 1691, French tragedian Jean Racine wrote a play about this biblical queen, entitled Athalie.
 The German composer Felix Mendelssohn, among others, wrote incidental music (his op.
 74) to Racine's play, first performed in Berlin in 1845.
 One of the most frequently heard excerpts from the Mendelssohn music is titled "War March of the Priests" ("Kriegsmarsch der Priester").

 In 1733, the musician and composer Handel composed an oratorio based on her life, called Athalia, calling her a "Baalite Queen of Judah Daughter of Jezebel".
 Baal was the fertility god of the Canaanites, whom the ancient Israelites often fell into worshipping in the Tanakh/Old Testament.